Skip to content

 enable

-The enable parameter defines whether the Update Factory client service is active or inactive.
+The enable parameter defines whether the UF Android Service is active or inactive.
 Typically, this is set to true.

 enable=true